 Personal trainers are expected to have a strong understanding of physical fitness techniques.
 They might have a bachelor's degree in kinesiology, exercise science or physical education.
 Additionally, many aspiring trainers seek professional certification.
 There are several nationally recognized certifying agencies, including the Aerobics and Fitness Association of America, the American Council on Exercise and the National Academy of Sports Medicine.
 Certifying bodies require applicants to have AED and CPR certifications and pass exams.

 Many personal trainers work for gyms or health clubs; others start their own businesses and work independently.
 Personal trainers are usually paid by the hour, but some jobs are salaried positions.
-According to Salary.com, the median annual salary of personal trainers in 2013 was $53,803.
-Employment of personal trainers and other fitness workers was expected to grow by about 24% in 2010-2020, according to the BLS.
-The BLS stated that eight percent of fitness workers were self-employed in 2010 and that self-employed workers often earned much more than average.
+According to the BLS, the mean annual salary of personal trainers in 2018 was $44,580.
+Employment of personal trainers and other fitness workers was expected to grow by about 13% in 2018-2028, according to the BLS.
+The BLS stated that 11% of fitness workers were self-employed in 2018.

 Fitness workers lead exercise classes at gyms and fitness centers.
 They might specialize in an area of physical fitness like aerobics, strength building, Pilates or yoga.